 Characters are representations of an individual or creature in the game.
-Each character being a unique representation of the powers and effects they may enact through their Actions.
+Each character being a unique representation of the powers and effects they may evince through their Actions.
 Character facets at the time of creation are chosen by the Player, the rest are gained through game play.
-Character development is measured in “levels” of experience.
-In Incarna, level advancement is based on story, not Experience Points.
-Levels are awarded by the Game Master to match the pace and flow of the story.
+Character development is measured in Challenge Rankings.
+The emphasis is on story, intrigue, and then combat. using tactics and knowledge.
+Awards by the Game Master match the pace and flow of the story, allowing players to develop their characters appropriately.
 They are based on game time spent, encounters and experiences, and benchmarks achieved in an adventure or campaign.
 Players are encouraged to advocate for their characters.
-Rewards are also given in the form of such things as Inspiration, Blessings, Boons, as well as Character Points (CP).
-Character Points can be used to gain knowledge (Lores, languages, literacy), skills, and Traits in between levels that serve to customize a character.
+Rewards are given in the form of Character Points (CP) – These can be used to gain knowledge (Lores, languages, literacy), skills, and Traits that serve to customize a character.

 Incarna character are different from DnD characters in several ways.
 Character Tools